Rosuav/20SideOut/NOTES.md

 It's possible that you have a copy of Inside Out, but not absolutely identical to the one I measured from.
-To help with this, I have taken a two-frame snap from near the beginning of the movie (TODO: also pick one near the end) and saved it at low resolution to the "sync" directory.
-Find the corresponding point in your copy (approximately 90 seconds in) and find the frame numbers.
+To help with this, I have taken a two-frame snap from near the beginning of the movie and another from the end, and saved them both at low resolution to the "sync" directory.
+Find the corresponding points in your copy (approx 0:01:34 and 1:28:09) and find the correct frame numbers.
 That would provide you with an offset, and possibly a scaling factor (I've used a 30fps reference, but if you're on 60fps, you'll need to double all the frame numbers), and some day I might make a way to give these corrections to the